Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Lapsed leaves refer to paid leave entitlements that an employee has not taken within a specific period and are lost once the leave year ends.
 In other words, these are leaves that employees fail to utilise before their expiration date and are forfeited by the company.

-For instance, if an organization’s policy allows for 30 days of paid vacation time per year but an employee only takes 20 days, then the remaining 10 days would be considered as lapsed leaves if they are unused by the end of the fiscal year.
+For instance, if an organisation’s policy allows for 30 days of paid vacation time per year but an employee only takes 20 days, then the remaining 10 days would be considered as lapsed leaves if they are unused by the end of the fiscal year.

 The policy surrounding lapsed leaves varies depending on the employer’s discretion and applicable laws.
-Some organizations may allow employees to carry forward their unused leave balances into the next year or have a provision for encashment of such lapsed leaves.
+Some organisations may allow employees to carry forward their unused leave balances into the next year or have a provision for encashment of such lapsed leaves.

 Employers should clearly communicate their policies regarding lapsed leaves to their employees and encourage them to take time off periodically throughout the year so that they can avoid losing any entitled benefits.
 Employees must also track their leave balance regularly and plan accordingly so that they can avail of all available benefits.